mayan-edms/Mayan-EDMS/docs/chapters/workflows.rst

 Introduction
 ============

-Workflows provide a structure method for storing a sequence of states over which the a document will progress.
+Workflows provide a structured method for storing a sequence of states over which the a document will progress.
 Workflows keep track how a document has been processed so far.